Smile Powered Pop Music with the PhotoSYNTH and friends!

 Cool website!
 How did you make it?

 This website was designed and created by designerzen of Awesomething social enterprise.
-Hand coded using HMTL, CSS and Javascript, using Web-Audio and the Web-MIDI APIs.
+Hand coded in HMTL, CSS and Javascript, using Web-Audio and the Web-MIDI APIs and Canvas for some of the visuals.
 The source code is available on github

 Back to Top